OverCrave/bukkit-morpheus/documentation/main/io.github.commandertvis.morpheus/plugin.md

 `internal lateinit var plugin: `[`Morpheus`](-morpheus/index.md)

-The internal instance of the plugin.
+The internal instance of the plugin